Theory and practice of lucid dreams according to Western psychology

 The techniques inducing dream lucidity, according to experimental psychology, consist of:

 - The reality taste technique.
-Like Naropa’s dream yoga practices , the method considers the waking experience as a dream, associating the thought with specific acts performed during the day (opening a door, seeing a traffic light, etc.).
+Like Naropa’s dream yoga practices , the method considers the waking experience as a dream, associating this thought with specific acts performed during the day (opening a door, seeing a traffic light, etc.).

 - Creative imagination techniques.
 They consist of re-dreaming one’s dreams while awake, trying to relive them as intensely as possible and transform them, in the imaginary, into lucid dreams.